SDS Template Application

 The SDS template applications contains two targets (evaluation board, AVH FVP simulation model) and two projects:

-• DataTest is a data communication test between target and SDSIO server or filesystem.
+• DataTest is a data communication test between target and SDSIO Server or file system.

 • AlgorithmTest allows to add the DSP or ML algorithm that should be tested.